NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 - **SD Card**: MicroSD card slot for data logging.
 Ensure it's formatted correctly.
 - **Sensors**: Adafruit LSM9DS1 9-DOF sensor and a GPS module.

+## GPS Information

+* GPS System that tracks vehicle location (latitude and longitude) as well as reporting other information like time and date

+### GPS Design Goals

+* CAN-Bus integration to report latitude, longitude, time, and date (using TJA1051T CAN Transceiver)
+* Should we use GoouuuTech GT-U7 module that we have with active antenna, or buy a new one like an M10Q and use without active antenna?
+Pros/Cons?
+* Voltage regulator
+* Custom PCB
+* ESP32

 ## Quick Start

 1. Install the necessary libraries via the Arduino IDE's Library Manager or manually.